mathie/mathie.github.io/_drafts/there-and-back-again-a-packets-tale.markdown

   contenders like SCTP & QUIC;

 * the underlying Internet Protocol, IPv4 & IPv6, which will encompass topics
-  like routing, tunnelling, firewalling & configuration;
+  like routing, tunneling, firewalls & configuration;

 * the physical network layers, like Ethernet, Wifi & cellular;